Qamar Zaman

-Qamar Zaman (born 11 April 1952 in Quetta, Balochistan, Pakistan) is a former squash player from Pakistan.
+Qamar Zaman (born 11 April 1952) is a former squash player from Pakistan.
 He was one of the leading squash players in the 1970s and 1980s.
 His biggest triumph was winning the British Open Squash Championships in 1975.
 He is referred to as 'The Stroke Master'.

 Career

 Qamar won the Pakistan junior squash championship in 1968.
 On his first trip to the United Kingdom in 1973, he reached the semi-finals of the British Amateur Championship.
 In 1974, he reached the semi-finals of the British Open and won the Australian Amateur championship.

 In the 1975 British Open, Qamar stunned and beat the defending champion Geoff Hunt of Australia in the quarter-finals, and went on to win the title, beating fellow Pakistani player Gogi Alauddin in the final 9-7, 9-6, 9-1.

 Subsequently, Qamar reached the British Open final on four further occasions.
 He was runner-up to Hunt in 1978, 1979 and 1980, and to the legendary Jahangir Khan in 1984.
 He was also runner-up at the World Open four times, losing to Hunt in the finals of 1976, 1979 and 1980, and to Jahangir in 1984.